aoustrich/aoustrich/README.md

 # Welcome to My GitHub Profile 👋

 Hey there!
 I'm Aaron Oustrich, and this is my GitHub space where I share my coding journey, projects, and contributions.
-I'm passionate about programming and enjoy working on a diverse range of projects, from college assignments to personal endeavors and even some work-related stuff.
+I'm passionate about programming and enjoy working on a diverse range of projects, from college assignments to personal endeavors and even some work-related stuff too.

 ## About Me